The £100k Tax Trap: How to Avoid Paying 60% Tax in 2025-26

 The Twist: Personal Allowance Taper

-Here's what HMRC doesn't shout about: once you earn over £100,000, they start taking away your tax-free Personal Allowance.
+Here's what HMRC doesn't shout about: once your adjusted net income (ANI) exceeds £100,000, they start taking away your tax-free Personal Allowance.

 The rule (from official HMRC guidance):